argonne-lcf/ai-science-training-series/02_neural_networks_python/README.md

-# Introduction to Deep Learning
+# Neural Networks in Python

+Author: Bethany Lusch, combining and adapting materials evolved over time by Asad Khan, Prasanna Balaprakash, Taylor Childers, Corey Adams, Kyle Felker, and Tanwi Mallick

+This tutorial covers the basics of neural networks.
+We will learn about the mathematics of neural networks by building them "by hand."
+In next week's tutorial, we will learn about how to use the higher-level functions in the Python module TensorFlow.

-This tutorial covers the basics of Deep Learning with Convolutional Neural Nets.
-The tutorial is broken into three notebooks.
+The tutorial is broken into two notebooks.
 The topics covered in each notebook are:

 1. **Intro.ipynb**: